 Late Work - Because it is helpful to your learning to have rapid feedback on your written work, the instructors will try to see that all work is graded as soon as possible.
 It is very inconsiderate to expect an instructor or teaching assistant to grade late work once the same work from the rest of the students has been graded.
 It takes 2-3 times longer to grade late work separately.
-For these reasons, your instructor will not accept home work assignments.
+For these reasons, your instructor will not accept home work assignments or laboratory reports handed in after that particular assignment has been graded.
 The grades on late Activity Guide Units will be reduced by 10% for each day that they are late.